34yu34/ECSMaintenabilityStudy/basic_texts.md

 For construct validity, it regards the tools used for this study.
 My main tool was github and its API.
 Since github is the biggest center for open source repositories it make sense to use it instead of any other.
 Also being alone, I had to focus my search where iot seemed to matter most and github is probably the place where i would grab the most informations.

 for external validity, it regards how generalizable this study can be.
 With the way information was grabed,  this study is highly repoductible and used some big programs with above 2k commits to attain its objective.
-It make sense to observe that the generalisation make sense.
+With that much commit to analyse, it make sense that the generalisation can be quite accurate.
+However, this study only focus on 5 repo from each due to resources reason.

 # Conclusion

-This study
+This study was aiming at

 # References